Accuracy

 A calculator can be mathematically correct and still be inappropriate for your situation.
 This typically happens when:

-• Inputs are incorrect or incomplete
+- Inputs are incorrect or incomplete, leading to skewed results.

 Common causes of misleading results